awsdocs/aws-elemental-mediapackage-user-guide/doc_source/limits-vod.md

 The following table describes limits in AWS Elemental MediaPackage for VOD content that can be increased\.
 For information about changing limits, see [AWS Service Limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html)\.

 For some customers, your account limit might be below these published limits\.
-If you believe that you encountered a Resource limit exceeded error wrongfully, [create a Service Limit Increase](https://console.aws.amazon.com/support/v1#/case/create) case and provide details such as how many channels or endpoints you have and what you were trying to do\.
+If you believe that you encountered a Resource limit exceeded error wrongfully, [create a Service Limit Increase](https://console.aws.amazon.com/support/v1#/case/create) case and provide details such as how many resources you have configured and what you were trying to do\.

 | Resource | Default Limit |